 “A child that approaches situations easily and is highly adaptable could be very successful in a busy, fast-paced family where the child attends daycare and days are not necessarily consistent,” explains Dr. Myszak.
 “A child who is very intense, has difficulty adapting, and has big fluctuations in mood would have a very difficult time in that same situation and may have behavior problems and other mental health difficulties.
 They may thrive in a routine-driven, quieter, and calmer household.”

-So, she adds, certain environments may or may not be a good fit for a child’s innate temperament and personality characteristics.
+So, certain environments may or may not be a good fit for a child’s innate temperament and personality characteristics.
 “It’s a little tricky to study, because that same child who needs quiet and calm, if they have gotten these characteristics genetically, would probably be more likely to have a parent that values these same types of environments, which is why it is so difficult to disentangle the nature and nurture aspect,” says Dr. Myszak.

-Ultimately though, as she explains - the aspects of personality that are inheritable are not situation-specific.
+Ultimately though, the aspects of personality that are inheritable are not situation-specific.
 “So, [children] may be good at relating to other people or easily adapting to new situations—if those characteristics may have led a parent to criminal activity, that does not mean the child will follow in those exact steps.
 They may become a speech writer, or a politician, or a restaurateur—other areas where those same personality characteristics are valued and important.”